 Staff development is an important part of the planned school program at River Oaks Elementary School.
 The school's teachers and support staff are committed to keeping up to date on the latest educational developments.
-The district did offer 2 staff development days in 2010-11.
-The district did not offer any staff development days in 2009-10 and offered 3 in 2007-08.
+The district offered three staff development days in 2011-12, two days in 2010-11, and three days in 2009-10.